-How to Find Spotify Wrapped, YouTube Recap and More as 2025 Comes to a Close
+How To Find Spotify Wrapped, YouTube Recap And More As 2025 Comes To A Close

 YouTube said Recap would roll out worldwide over the first week of December.
 According to the platform, it can be found on the YouTube homepage or under the “You” profile tab on the mobile app or desktop.
 You must be signed into the platform and have the latest update.

-Twitch Recap Twitch also offers an annual recap for viewers and streamers on the platform.
-According to the livestreaming site , personalized recaps are only available to those who have watched or streamed at least 10 hours of content on Twitch during its yearly window — which ran from Oct.
+Twitch also offers an annual recap for viewers and streamers on the platform.
+According to the livestreaming site, personalized recaps are only available to those who have watched or streamed at least 10 hours of content on Twitch during its yearly window — which ran from Oct.
 31, 2024 to the end of October this year.

 Duolingo may prompt you to look at your 2025 recap once you open the app.
 But in the bottom corner of the home navigation page, there’s also a small logo you can click on to watch the review.